2009 Republic of Ireland v France football matches: Other

-'A few hundred' Irish fans marched from Lansdowne Road Stadium to the French embassy on Ailesbury Road in Dublin, to demand a replay.
+"A few hundred" Irish fans marched from Lansdowne Road Stadium to the French embassy on Ailesbury Road in Dublin, to demand a replay.
 An online poll run by French newspaper Le Monde revealed 88% of the 97,000 respondents said "no" to the question "Does France deserve to be in South Africa?".
 A Facebook petition demanding a replay was signed by over 500,000.
 The French teachers' union SNEP-FSU condemned Henry's irresponsible example of "indisputable cheating".
 Henry's official Twitter page was reportedly suspended due to "strange activity".
 When the World Cup pool games began Pizza Hut Delivery Ireland began a promotion offering a free pizza to every goal scored against France.

 The Irish band, The Mighty Stef, wrote "Protest Song with No Name", which ends with the lyrics "you might cheat us, you might beat us, but you'll never lay a hand on our soul".
 The Corrigan Brothers wrote "The Hand of Henry", which includes the line "Sepp Blatter was happy".
-French company Le Coq Sportif were parodied over the incident, with an agency printing T-shirts with the words Le Coq un-Sportif.
+French company Le Coq Sportif were parodied over the incident, with an agency printing T-shirts with the words "Le Coq un-Sportif".
 Irish bookmakers Paddy Power launched a two-week advertising campaign in the baggage claim area of Dublin Airport poking fun at Henry, with posters stating "Paddy Power welcomes you to Ireland... unless you're called Thierry".
 Cleaners in Ireland also reportedly vandalised the unrelated Henry brand of vacuum cleaner.
 Irish rockstar Bono called on FIFA to do the noble thing, not act bureaucratically, and grant Ireland's request to be added to the World Cup as a 33rd entrant.

-French philosopher Alain Finkielkraut said on Europe 1 radio that "We are faced with a real matter of conscience...We certainly have nothing to be proud of."
-British author Roger Scruton said "one of the major justifications of sport in all its forms is that it teaches the virtues of fair play...Victory achieved by cheating leaves a foul taste in the mouth...and makes the whole thing as pointless to [the defeated team and its supporters] as it is to someone like me who has never quite experienced the allure of the game".
+French philosopher Alain Finkielkraut said on Europe 1 radio that "We are faced with a real matter of conscience ...
+We certainly have nothing to be proud of."
+British author Roger Scruton said "one of the major justifications of sport in all its forms is that it teaches the virtues of fair play ...
+Victory achieved by cheating leaves a foul taste in the mouth ... and makes the whole thing as pointless to [the defeated team and its supporters] as it is to someone like me who has never quite experienced the allure of the game".
 The founder of the British Philosophy of Sport Association called for "restorative justice", and said that players had an obligation to honesty that "over-rides their self-serving commitments".
-French economist Jacques Attali wrote "Nous sommes tous Irlandais", in reference to the Le Monde headline "Nous sommes tous Americains" (We are all Americans) in the aftermath of the 11 September attacks.
+French economist Jacques Attali wrote "Nous sommes tous Irlandais" ('We are all Irish'), in reference to the Le Monde headline "Nous sommes tous Americains" (We are all Americans) in the aftermath of the 11 September attacks.